Updated 25/05/2026

 What mechanisms explain the protective effect of high fitness?

-Sustained cardiovascular conditioning promotes favorable cardiac adaptations including improved autonomic nervous system balance (reduced sympathetic overdrive), decreased atrial fibrosis, enhanced cellular electrophysiology, and improved diastolic function.
-These adaptations reduce the electrophysiological substrate that normally predisposes to atrial fibrillation, explaining why fitness confers protection that accumulates over time.
+According to the Medical Xpress report, sustained cardiovascular conditioning promotes favorable cardiac adaptations including improved autonomic nervous system balance, decreased atrial fibrosis, enhanced cellular electrophysiology, and improved diastolic function.

-Ongoing research continues to refine our understanding of how different exercise modalities, training intensities, and individual genetic factors influence atrial fibrillation risk in men.
+The Medical Xpress report notes that ongoing research continues to refine our understanding of how different exercise modalities, training intensities, and individual genetic factors influence atrial fibrillation risk in men.
 As evidence standards improve and longer-term follow-up data accumulate, the clinical consensus increasingly favors cardiovascular fitness as protective, supporting public health messages that encourage sustained aerobic activity across the lifespan.
-This represents an important correction to prior cautionary messaging and underscores the value of evidence-based reassessment in clinical practice.